-In Program Year 2024, the City of Naperville will fund a total of 12 CDBG projects, including grant administration expenses.
-The final awards are based on a PY 2024 allocation of \$551,012.
+In Program Year 2024, the City of Naperville will fund a total of 14 CDBG projects, including grant administration expenses.
+The final awards are based on an estimated PY 2024 allocation of \$535,000.
 The projects reflect the City's commitment to preserving and increasing affordable housing options for its most vulnerable residents.
 Projects include: